orrrg/test/README.md

 ====

 Test repository for Test Project
-The hook for redmine mirrir was added
+The hook for redmine mirror was added